MDRCNY/TDC-UI/00_how_to_use_this_repository/01_using_the_tdc_ui_code.md

 Jupyter Notebooks, the file type we are using to share this code, does not support dynamic SQL code.
 The code below therefore produces errors when it is executed within the notebooks.
 To use this code, you should copy and paste it into your respective SQL Server software.

 ## Contributing to the TDC-UI Repository
 We also welcome contributions and feedback.
 You can use Git’s collaborative functionalities to make your contributions.
-Please refer to the [02_using_github](https://github.com/MDRCNY/TDC-UI/blob/main/00_how_to_use_this_repository/02_using_github.md) file included in this folder for instructions on how to use these functionalities.
+Please refer to Chapin Hall’s [tutorial](https://github.com/chapinhall/FSSDC/blob/master/tutorials/using_github_online.md) for instructions on how to use these functionalities.
 If you are interested in contributing but are struggling to get started, please contact us at cdicode@mdrc.org.
 Knowing your questions will help us understand what specific barriers to address.